ChimeraGaming/Chromium-Based-Web-Extensions/Amazon Save for Later Organizer/TERMS.md

 # Terms of Use

-Thank you for using **Amazon Save For Later Organizer**.
+By using the **Amazon Save For Later Organizer**, you agree to the following terms:

-By using this extension, you agree to the following:
+## ⚠️ Disclaimer

-## 1. No Warranty
+This extension is provided “as-is” with no warranties.
+Functionality may be affected by:
-This extension is provided "as-is" without any warranties.
-While we do our best to maintain compatibility, we are not responsible for:
+- Changes to Amazon's site structure
-- Amazon site layout changes that break functionality
+- Browser limitations or performance issues

-- Unexpected behavior due to browser limitations or performance issues
+## 👤 User Responsibility

-## 2. User Responsibility
+You agree to use this extension responsibly and legally.
+You may not:
-You are responsible for using this tool appropriately.
-Please do not:
+- Use the extension for commercial or automated scraping beyond personal use
-- Run automated scans beyond reasonable limits
+- Resell, modify, or repackage the extension **without prior written permission**

-- Modify or redistribute the extension in a way that violates browser policies
+## 🛠️ Edits & Modifications

-## 3. Acceptable Use
+You may edit or fork this extension **only** after contacting the original developer for approval in GitHub Issues.

-This tool is intended for personal, non-commercial use.
-You may not resell or repackage it without permission.
+This ensures proper credit, security, and version integrity across copies.

-## 4. Updates
+## 🔄 Updates & Changes
-We reserve the right to update or discontinue this extension at any time.
+We may update these terms and the extension features at any time.

-## 5. Contact
+## 📬 Contact
-For concerns or licensing inquiries, make a Github Issue.
+Reach out for questions or licensing permission: Github Issues